Skip to content

 Option Explicit

-' define the pattern for a positive integer (which may be zero)
+' we define the model of a positive integer (which may be zero)

-' The loop is controlled by a Boolean variable `fini`, set to false at the start (= not finished)
+' the loop is controlled by a finite boolean, set to false at the start (= it's not finite)

 ' we ask for the number

-' check the format of the read data
+' test the format of the data read

 End If